vittominacori/vittominacori.github.io/routes/about.md

 ### ERC20 Token Generator
 ```
 Create an ERC20 Token in less than a minute.
-Easily deploy Smart Contract for a Standard, Capped, Mintable, Burnable, Payable ERC20 Token for FREE.
+Easily deploy Smart Contract for a Standard, Capped, Mintable, Burnable, Payable ERC20 Token on the Ethereum Blockchain.
 ```
 [vittominacori.github.io/erc20-generator](https://vittominacori.github.io/erc20-generator/)

 ### BEP20 Token Generator
 ```
 Create a BEP20 Token in less than a minute.
-Easily deploy Smart Contract for a Standard, Capped, Mintable, Burnable BEP20 Token for FREE.
+Easily deploy Smart Contract for a Standard, Capped, Mintable, Burnable BEP20 Token on the Binance Smart Chain.
 ```
 [vittominacori.github.io/bep20-generator](https://vittominacori.github.io/bep20-generator/)